Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/scalar_multiplication.md

 # Scalar Multiplication
 <div style="text-align: justify">
-Scalar multiplication is a simple matter of taking some matrix (or vector) and multiplying all it's elements by some number (the scalar).
+Scalar multiplication is a simple matter of taking some matrix (or vector) and multiplying all of its elements by some number (the scalar).
 To do this we iterate over the subscript indices of the matrix and apply the multiplication to each element.
 </div><br/>